There’s many things we can do in order to encourage people to purchase. But if we’re not careful, we’ll push people away.

 Remember that the heart of online marketing is how disparate, moving parts come together.
 In an ideal world, everything — images, copy, themes, long-form content, product descriptions — would flow harmoniously, but here’s the thing.

 It’s really, really challenging to communicate with an audience.
 Any any given time, we’re wearing our marketing hats.
 There is always a possibility for disconnect between what you intend to say and how your audience will interpret it.

-f you’re a marketer and you’re thinking of copying a competitor’s marketing (winning) marketing strategy, you might actually lose.
+If you’re a marketer and you’re thinking of copying a competitor’s (winning) marketing strategy, you might actually lose.
 Why?
 Because there are subtle details about your brand that distinguish it from other companies (that might even be doing the exact same thing).